Drjey90/6-simple-prototyping-steps/src/semantic-html.md

 tags:
   - guidelines
 title: Semantic HTML
+subtitle: "Work from the content-out to write semantic & accessible HTML."

 description: >-
   Code your pages with semantic HTML to enhance accessibility and optimise your website for SEO.